 See the general information about Alpha Omega's LIFEPAC curriculum under "Grade Level Packages."
-You need to check for correct placement level before using Alpha Omega curriculum, in this instance considering both level of difficulty and topic.
-Even if your child functions at a fifth grade level, you should be choosing a history course that fits in with your past and future historical coverage.
-(Note: Alpha Omega has diagnostic tests to place students in their curriculum.)
+You need to check for correct placement level before using Alpha Omega History and Geography courses, in this instance considering both the level of difficulty and topic.
+Even if your child functions at a fifth-grade level, you should be choosing a history course that fits in with your past and future historical coverage.
+(Note: Alpha Omega has diagnostic tests to place students in their curriculum that might be helpful.)

 The complete set for each grade level includes ten LIFEPACs and a teacher's guide with answer keys and teacher helps.